 1.3.
-Terms and definitions
+Terms and abbreviations

-For the purposes of this document, the following terms apply.
-Some of these terms are unique to ABB and might differ from the normal usage.
+The following table lists terms and abbreviations you should be familiar with when using this user manual.
+Some of the terms and abbreviations used in this user manual are unique to ABB and might differ from the normal usage.